kakaxiu/note/源码分析/eventemitter3.md

     throw new TypeError('The listener must be a function');
   }

-  // The context will replaces emitter instance if it exist. var listener = new EE(fn, context || emitter, once)
+  // The context will replaces emitter instance if it exists. var listener = new EE(fn, context || emitter, once)
     , evt = prefix ? prefix + event : event;